Changing Phenomenon of Online Streaming Channels

-Recently was going through TechCrunch blogs and realized that it was quite a FIFA fever last month.
-The World Cup led to a record-breaking number of apps downloads and consumers spend record-breaking downloads of apps during the season of FIFA.
-Over 28.4 billion apps downloaded and this massive downloads mostly attributed to India.
+Recently was going through TechCrunch blogs and realized that it was quite an Online streaming video of FIFA fever last month.
+The World Cup led to a record-breaking number of app downloads and consumers spend record-breaking downloads of apps during the season of FIFA.
+Over 28.4 billion apps were downloaded and these massive downloads are mostly attributed to India.

-Online streaming video content is quickly becoming the most popular and easily accessible way to consume entertainment.
-The way we used to access entertainment has been changed completely.
-Today we don’t have to rush towards the big screens as there are many alternative options of screening medium are present and are way cheaper like Netflix, Amazon Prime, Hulu and HBO these are few internationally spread platforms, there are few Indian platforms like Hotstar and Voot too.
+content is quickly becoming the most popular and easily accessible way to consume entertainment.
+The way we used to access entertainment has changed completely.
+Today we don’t have to rush towards the big screens as there are many alternative options of screening mediums present that are way cheaper like Netflix, Amazon Prime, Hulu, and HBO

 The Growth of Live Streaming and Entertainment Social Media Platforms:

-Right now, the live streaming industry is booming.
-The industry as a whole is estimated to reach over $70 billion by 2021.
-Facebook live videos are viewed three times longer than videos that aren’t live, and each of the major live streaming platforms sees millions of monthly active users.
+Right now, the live-streaming industry is booming.
+Estimates project that the live-streaming industry will reach over $70 billion by 2021.
+Live videos on Facebook receive three times more views than non-live videos, and millions of users actively engage with each of the major live-streaming platforms every month.
 As such, live streaming represents a huge opportunity for marketers.

 Best Live Streaming App:

-Though most platforms have similarities and generally an accepted feature standard, each one is a little bit different and offers users different capabilities and experiences were broadcast, discovering, and sharing videos are concerned.
+Though most platforms have similarities and generally an accepted feature standard, each one is a little bit different and offers users different capabilities and experiences where broadcasting, discovering, and sharing videos are concerned.

 Everybody kind of knows but here I am mentioning some of the platforms that I found interesting:

-YouTube is probably the easiest and most well-known platform to use for integrating live stream content.
+YouTube is probably the easiest and most well-known platform to use for integrating live-stream content.
 It offers solutions to quickly set up a live stream through your channel as long as it is verified and in good standing.
-There is a live chat feature that can be disabled if you so choose, although most live streams really do go well with an engaging live chat.
+You can disable the live chat feature, but most live streams benefit from an engaging live chat.
 YouTube is the perfect place to start up a live stream project at little to no cost.